jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (ii) in the case of a person who holds an alcohol interlock licence or a zero alcohol licence, the person's blood did not contain alcohol; or
     (iii) in any other case, the proportion of alcohol in the person’s blood did not exceed 50 milligrams of alcohol per 100 millilitres of blood.
 (3A) It is no defence to proceedings for an offence against section 60 (which relates to failing or refusing to supply a blood specimen) that—
-  (a) there was or may have been an error in the result of the breath screening test, evidential breath test, or oral fluid test; or
+  (a) there was or may have been an error in the result of the breath screening test, evidential breath test, or oral fluid screening test; or
   (b) the occurrence or likely occurrence of any such error did not entitle or empower a person to request or require an evidential breath test or a blood test.
 (4) It is no defence to proceedings for an offence against this Act in respect of the proportion of alcohol in a person's breath—
   (a) that there was or may have been an error in the result of the breath screening test or evidential breath test; or